karstenv/webmapping-with-qgismapserver-workshop/min_settings.md

 2. Create a QGIS project
 3. Define Project properties as listed below:
    a.
 Under project Menu select Project Properties, the Project properties dialog box appears (Project Properties)
    b.
-Under General Settings, Type the project Title, while for the Save Path it is advisable to select relative path(Project Properties)
+Under General Settings, Type the project Title, while for the Save Path it is advisable to select relative path (Project Properties)

    ![projectproperties](images/projectproperties.png)

    c.
 For the CRS Settings, enable On-The-Fly CRS Transformation (OTF).
 Select your preferred CRS.
-It is advisable to selectWGS84/PseudoMercator if you will use OSM and Google as Baselayer (CRS)
+It is advisable to selectWGS84/PseudoMercator if you will use OSM and / or Google layers as Baselayer (CRS)

   ![crs](images/crs.png)